PanchananNath/PriBraTFedDL/README.md

 This experiment is released under the **MIT License**.
 Feel free to use and modify for research purposes with attribution.

+## Contribution

+The repository is the experiment for the work PriBraTFedDL: Privacy-Aware Brain Tumor Diagnosis using Federated Deep Learning Framework

 ---